Aish El Saraya - Ashta With Sweetened Bread

 • Ashta cream: You can find this at your local Middle Eastern pastry shop, or you can make this easy homemade ashta cream with a few simple ingredients.

-• Orange Blossom Water: Optional, but this ingredient gives a delicious floral note to the sugar syrup.
+• Orange Blossom Water and Rosewater: Optional, but this ingredient gives a delicious floral note to the sugar syrup.
 You can also use vanilla extract or vanilla bean instead.

 • Fresh lemon juice: Always use fresh lemon juice, and not the fake-tasting store-bought kind.
 It will help thicken your syrup and intensify the flavor.